Aerolfos/stellaris_mod_deploy_action/README.md

 This tool uses the [Github action](https://github.com/features/actions) functionality to trigger a Python script which bumps version numbers and supported Stellaris version, and also creates a Github release for the mod.

+Also integrates [TTFTCUTS' localisation processing action](https://github.com/TTFTCUTS/Stellaris-Loc-Action) as an optional step that can be triggered, which will propagate loc entries from English to other languages before generating a release.

 ## Usage
 WIP: How to use and structure mod setup